 8 Quart Instant Pot Hard Boiled Eggs

-A cooked hard boiled egg cut in half on a wood cutting board.
+hard boiled eggs cut in half on a cutting board

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.